American Heart Month: Show Some Heart

 Every year, 600,000 Americans die from heart disease, becoming the number one killer among women and men.

-Heart disease is known as the “Silent Killer” because of its practically nonexistent symptoms, and many organizations have invested massive research to preventing heart disease.
+Heart disease is known as the “Silent Killer” because of its practically nonexistent symptoms, and many organizations have invested massive research into preventing heart disease.

 In honor of American Heart Month, we would like to highlight one movement that has made tremendous strides in the fight against heart disease, saving 330 women’s lives every day—National Wear Red Day.